Tencent/DOGR/README.md

 }
 ```

-Please refer to our [license file](https://github.com/Tencent/DOGR/blob/master/README.md) for more details.
+Please refer to our [LICENSE](https://github.com/Tencent/DOGR/blob/master/LICENSE) for more license details.